mccright/rrl/AudioBooks/README.md

 Reading Notes:  This is not a traditional biography.
 It is worth a couple hours while pulling weeds, gardening, dusting, etc. but I cannot recommend it to anyone wanting a 'traditional' biography of Rodin or a review of his artistic work.
 Librivox Summary:
 >Rodin has pronounced Rilke's essay the supreme interpretation of his work.
-(From the translators’ Preface)
+(From the translators' Preface)

 >Auguste Rodin, 1840-1917, was a French sculptor.
 Although Rodin is generally considered the progenitor of modern sculpture, he did not set out to rebel against the past.
 He was schooled traditionally, took a craftsman-like approach to his work, and desired academic recognition, although he was never accepted into Paris's foremost school of art.
 Sculpturally, Rodin possessed a unique ability to model a complex, turbulent, deeply pocketed surface in clay. … Rodin… modeled the human body with realism, and celebrated individual character and physicality.
 From the unexpected realism of his first major figure… to the unconventional memorials whose commissions he later sought, Rodin's reputation grew, such that he became the preeminent French sculptor of his time.
 By 1900, he was a world-renowned artist.

 >Rainer Maria Rilke (1875-1926) was a Bohemian-Austrian poet and novelist, "widely recognized as one of the most lyrically intense German-language poets", writing in both verse and highly lyrical prose.
 Several critics have described Rilke's work as inherently "mystical"….
-[Rilke’s] encounter with modernism was very stimulating: Rilke became deeply involved in the sculpture of Rodin, and then with the work of Paul Cézanne.
+[Rilke's] encounter with modernism was very stimulating: Rilke became deeply involved in the sculpture of Rodin, and then with the work of Paul Cézanne.
 For a time he acted as Rodin's secretary, also lecturing and writing a long essay on Rodin and his work.
 Rodin taught him the value of objective observation… - ([Summary from the Foreword by Herman George Scheffauer](https://www.gutenberg.org/ebooks/61284))

 </details>
 </details>